 Having sex is a shared experience and therefore should be enjoyable for both partners.

 Sometimes, one partner will say that they do not want to use condoms.
-Having sex without a condom is risky, you may get a sexually transmissible infection (STI) or blood borne virus (BBV), and for women there is the added risk of getting pregnant.
+Having sex without a condom is risky, you may get a sexually transmissible infection (STI) or blood borne virus (BBV), or pregnancy may result.